 - Dougga: UNESCO World-Heritage Site

-Today we visit Dougga, the most spectacular Roman site in Tunisia.
+We next visit Dougga, the most spectacular Roman site in Tunisia.
 Dougga is located on a steep hillside overlooking the fertile fields of the Tell and its temples still rise up, dominating the surrounding land.
-Dougga was a Lybico-Punic city before its incorporation into the Roman Empire and therefore has a rambling street plan which follows the contours of the hillside rather than the Roman schema.
+Dougga was a Lybico-Punic city before its incorporation into the Roman Empire and therefore has a rambling street plan which follows the contours of the hillside rather than the typical gridded Roman schema.
 The architecture of Dougga, like its street plan, has a character all of its own: the temple of Juno Caelestis, the Romanised version of the Punic goddess Tanit, is ringed by an unusual semi-circular colonnade; a chart of the twelve winds is carved upon the flagstones of the forum floor; and down the hillside stands a Lybico-Punic funerary tower, one of the oldest constructions in North Africa.
 Dougga also has an excellently preserved theatre, capitol, and bath complex.
 In the late afternoon we return to Tunis.
-(Overnight Tunis) BL
+(Overnight Tunis) BLD

 Sousse - 2 nights